KazuoYanagimoto/Lets-React/README.md

 # Lets-React
-> Starter template for creating web-app powered by React.
+> A simple photo viewer using Instagram API powered by React.

 ## To Start Project
 1: Clone this repository, where `myapp` is the name of your project